chrisaaronr/ANKI/README.md

 **Tech used:** Markdown, JavaScript

 ## Optimizations
-As I add more concepts in to my Anki Deck, I will continue to update this.
+As I add more concepts into my Anki Deck, I will continue to update this.
 More concepts, more katas!

 ## Lessons Learned:
 String Methods,...